bokkypoobah/TokenReportCrowdsaleContractAudit/code-review/Token.md

         return controller.allowance(_owner, _spender);
     }

+    // BK NOTE - There is a payload size check with >=
+    // BK NOTE - 0 values are not allowed
+    // BK NOTE - This function will return false instead of throwing
     // BK Ok
     function transfer(address _to, uint _value) onlyPayloadSize(2) notPaused returns (bool success) {
         // BK Ok